sleeke/investments/bargainHunt/readme.md

 These options are similar to `bargainHunter.js`, apart from `--forChart`, which prepares data for visualization

-## Charting data
+# Charting data

+I found it difficult to trust the data coming back from `averageSleuth.js` without seeing it first hand.
+With that in mind, I used `chart.js` to visualize the data and make sure it made sense.
+It's a neat way of seeing for yourself how predictable a stock is.

-### Requirements
+## Requirements

 - A web server running on your localhost
 - An OS which runs shell (`.sh`) files (optional)

-### Instructions
+## Instructions

-Running using the `--forChart` option outputs data that can be taken up by the charting feature (still in development).
+Running `averageSleuth.js` using the `--forChart` option outputs data that can be taken up by the charting feature (still in development).
 I recommed you use the default options, so you can easily export the chart data to your local server.

 Currently, the local server location is setup as `Sites/www/` in the `publish.sh` file, but I'll adjust this later so you can easy set it to something else.